Structure formation during phase transitions in strongly interacting matter: Condensation of Bose excitations in nonuniform state in uniformly moving media

 Finally we note that the Landau parameter $f_0(k_0)$ should be recalculated with taking into account of the condensate in the moving Fermi liquid, except the vicinity of the critical point, where the corrections are small and can be neglected.

-The instability condition for the mode with $\vec{V}\vec{k}_0>\omega (k_0)$, which was found at hand of the energy balance in Eq.~(\ref{dE}), can be obtained differently.
-We transfer the description in the laboratory frame shifting variables \cite{Vexp95} $\Phi (\omega, k,n)\to \Phi (\omega -\vec{k}\vec{V}, k,n)$.
-Then from Eqs.~(\ref{Tph-sol}), (\ref{Lindh}) it follows that the imaginary part of $\Phi$ changes its sign for $\omega <\vec{k}\vec{V}$.
-Thus, the instability first arises for modes with $\omega <kV$ at $\vec{k}\parallel\vec{V}$, like for the Cherenkov radiation.
-Then, excitations with the momentum $k=k_0$ may start to populate the spectral branch $\omega (k)$, when the minimum $\omega (k)$ touches the value $\vec{k}\vec{V}$ (the condition of the coincidence of the group and phase velocities).
+The instability condition for the mode with $\vec{W}\vec{k}_0>\omega (k_0)$, which was found at hand of the energy balance in Eq.~(\ref{dE}), can be obtained differently.
+We may transfer the description in the laboratory frame, shifting variables \cite{Vexp95} $\Phi (\omega, k,n)\to \Phi (\omega -\vec{k}\vec{W}, k,n)$.
+Then from Eqs.~(\ref{Tph-sol}), (\ref{Lindh}) it follows that the imaginary part of $\Phi$ changes its sign for $\omega <\vec{k}\vec{W}$.
+Thus, the instability first arises for modes with $\omega <kW$ at $\vec{k}\parallel\vec{W}$, like in case of the Cherenkov radiation.
+Excitations with the momentum $k=k_0$ start to populate the spectral branch $\omega (k)$, when the minimum $\omega (k)$ touches the value $\vec{k}\vec{W}$ (the condition of the coincidence of the group and phase velocities).